elkingiraldo/task-manager-backend/README.md

 Backend implementation for Task Manager app

 # Compiling
-This is a Maven project and for compiling it you need to go into root path project (task-manager-api) and run the following command:
+This is a Maven project and for compiling it you should do it with the Maven wrapper provided going into project root path (task-manager-api) and running the following command:

 ```
-$ mvn clean install
+$ ./mvnw clean install
 ```

 # Deploying